hamzasdiri/optimization_task/README.md

 Run the code using Node.js with the following command:

-bash
-Copy code
 node performanceMeasurement.js

 After running the code, you will see the execution times for both the original Bubble Sort and the optimized sorting method displayed in the terminal.

-Additionally, open the index.html file in a web browser to view the performance comparison chart.
+Additionally, open the comparison.html file in a web browser to view the performance comparison chart.

 ## Files
-performanceMeasurement.js: Contains the JavaScript code for measuring and comparing the performance of the sorting algorithms and displaying the chart. comparison.html: An HTML file that renders the chart in a web browser.
+performanceMeasurement.js: Contains the JavaScript code for measuring and comparing the performance of the sorting algorithms and displaying the chart.

+comparison.html: An HTML file that renders the chart in a web browser.